 - Revised by: The Faculty Board of Science and Technology

-Completed courses worth 150 credits including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth sciences, or (2) 90 credits in biology, or (3) 60 credits in earth sciences and participation in the course Principles of Palaeobiology.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+150 credits including alt 1) 60 credits biology and 30 credits chemistry or 30 credits earth sciences, alt 2) 90 credits biology, alt 3) 60 credits earth sciences including Principles of Palaeobiology 15 credits.

 - Responsible department: Biology Education Centre

 The general aim of the course is to illustrate the interactions between molecular patterning, ontogeny and morphology in an evolutionary perspective.
 These interactions are studied in detail in selected examples from invertebrates and vertebrates.

 After having completed the course the students should be able to:

 - explain how genomic, developmental biological, morphological and palaeontological data can be connected in a phylogenetic framework to illustrate macroevolutionary issues

 - use basic genomic and developmental biological concepts such as paralogy, orthology, gene expression, cell populations and "cell fate choice"

 - account for the detailed morphological structure and evolution of the examples that are discussed during the course

 - review and evaluate scientific papers critically